daleao/sdv/WalkOfLife/README.md

         - Giant Slimes can hit flying enemies.
         - Also increases healed amount based on the Slime's actual damage.

+## Configs

+While the vast majority of professions bonuses are non-configurable, some of the more radical changes have been given configuration options to give the user some degree of control.
+As such the mod provides the following config options, which can be modified either in-game via Generic Mod Config Menu or by manually editing the configs.json file:

+- **Modkey** - The Prospector and Scavenger professions use this key to reveal the locations of key objects currently on the screen.
+If playing on a large screen with wide field of view, this can help locate forageables of mine nodes in large or busy maps.
+The default key is LeftShift for keyboards and LeftShoulder for controllers.
+- **SuperModeKey** - This is the key that activates Super Mode for level 10 combat professions.
+By default this is the same key as Modkey, but can also be set to a different key.
+- **HoldKeyToActivateSuperMode** - If set to true, then Super Mode will be activated after holding the above key for a short amount of time.
+If set to false, then Super Mode will activate immediately upon pressing the key.
+This is settings is useful if SuperModeKey is set to a key already bound to a different on-press action, such as if keeping the default keybind settings for Modkey and SuperModeKey which will allowing tracking on-screen items without activating Super Mode.
+Default value is true.
+- **SuperModeActivationDelay** - If HoldKeyToActivateSuperMode is set to true, this represents the number of seconds between pressing SuperModeKey and activating Super Mode.
+Set to a higher value if you use Prospector profession and find yourself accidentally wasting your Super Mode in the Mines.
+- **SuperModeDrainFactor** - Determines how quickly the Super Mode resource bar drains during Super Mode.
+This number represents the amount of game update ticks between each tick of the Super Mode resource bar.
+The default value is 3, which means that 1 point is deduced every 3 / 60 = 0.05 seconds, giving a total Super Mode duration of 0.05 * 500 = 25 seconds.
+- **ForagesNeededForBestQuality** - Determines the number of items foraged from the ground, bushes or mushroom boxes, required to reach permanent iridium-quality forage as an Ecologist.
+Default is 500.
+- **MineralsNeededForBestQuality** - As above.
+Determines the number of minerals (gems or foraged minerals) mined or collected from geode crushers or crystalariums, required to reach permanent iridium-quality minerals as a Gemologist.
+Default it 500.
+- **ChanceToStartTreasureHunt** - The percent chance of triggering a treasure hunt when entering a new map as Prospector or Scavenger.
+Note that this only affects that chance the game will try to start a treasure hunt, and the actual chance is slightly lower as the game might fail to choose a valid treasure tile.
+Increase this value if you don't see enough treasure hunts, or decrease it if you find treasure hunts cumbersome and don't want to lose your streak.
+Default is 0.2 (20%).
+- **TreasureDetectionDistance** - Represents the minimum number of adjacent tiles between the player and the treasure tile before the treasure tile will be revealed by a floating arrow.
+Increase this value is you find treasure hunts too difficult.
+Default is 3.
+- **TrashNeededPerTaxLevel** - Represents the number of trash items the Conservationist must collect in order to gain a 1% tax deduction the following season.
+Use this value to balance your game if you use or don't use Automate.
+Default is 100.
+- **TrashNeededPerFriendshipPoint** - Represents the number of trash items the Conservationist must collect in order to gain 1 point of friendship towards all villagers.
+Default is 100.
+- **TaxDeductionCeiling** - Represents the maximum allowed tax deduction by the Ferngill Revenue Service.
+Set this to a sensible value to avoid breaking your game.
+Default is 0.25 (25% bonus value on every item).
+- **EnableILCodeExport** - If during launch you see red text in SMAPI that looks like this: "Failed to patch _____", then enabling this setting will create a '.cil' file in the mod folder for every patching error.
+This is mostly to help myself fix patching bugs, but submitting this along with your SMAPI log in a bug report can be very helpful.

 ## Console Commands

 The mod provides the following console commands, which you can enter in the SMAPI console for testing, checking or cheating: